fotografde/omnipay-checkoutcom/README.md

 ### Checkout.js

+Currently this package provides implementation of 2 workflows:

+#### 1. Authorize payment and then capture

 The Checkout.com integration is fairly straight forward.
 Essentially you just pass the order data and receive a payment token, which you can use in the checkout.js payment form.
 After your customer has entered his data, you'll receive